Oscar Goodman: Tenure

 On June 28, 1999, Goodman was the first mayor of Las Vegas to have his image placed on $5 and $25 casino chips issued by a Las Vegas casino.
 The two chips were issued by the Four Queens Hotel and Casino in Downtown Las Vegas.
 In 2006, the Four Queens put out a $200 Silver Strike with the likeness of Goodman on it.

 Goodman has been vocal about having a Major League Baseball team relocate to Las Vegas.
 In 2004, the city failed to secure a move by the Montreal Expos to the city.
 Instead, the team relocated to Washington, D.C., and became the Washington Nationals.
 Later that year, Goodman met with officials of the Florida Marlins.
 The Chicago White Sox had considered a move, but negotiations failed after Chicago officials provided incentives for the team to stay.

 Goodman worked to get a National Football League team to relocate to Las Vegas.
 On April 24, 2006, he called the San Diego Chargers, and asked if they would be interested in moving.
 Because of a contract, the city could not talk about a possible move.
 On January 4, 2007, he called again, since the team was not allowed to talk to other cities about a possible move.
 Again, Goodman was turned down “for the time being.”
 According to Mark Fabiani, the Chargers’ general counsel, Goodman was a longtime season ticket holder of the Chargers, and a fan of the team.
 The Chargers ultimately decided to relocate to Los Angeles instead.
 In 2017, under the tenure of Carolyn Goodman as mayor, the Oakland Raiders agreed to relocate to Las Vegas.

 In 2003, Goodman was voted the “Least Effective Public Official” in the Review-Journals annual reader's poll.

-In July 2006 Goodman criticized the Ubisoft game Tom Clancy's Rainbow Six: Vegas for its premise of terrorism in Las Vegas, because he thought it may tarnish the city's image.
+In July 2006 Goodman criticized the Ubisoft game Tom Clancy's Rainbow Six: Vegas for its premise of terrorism in Las Vegas, because he thought it might tarnish the city's image.
 He stated, "It's based on a false premise....
 It could be harmful economically, and it may be something that's not entitled to free speech (protection)....
 I will ask... whether or not we can stop it."
 In 2009 and 2010, Goodman was angered by President Barack Obama's allegedly negative remarks about Las Vegas.

 Currently, prostitution is legal in Nevada only in rural counties with fewer than 400,000 residents, a requirement which excludes Clark County and the city of Las Vegas from allowing the practice.
 Goodman supports legalizing prostitution in the city's downtown area as a revenue generator and tool for revitalization.